alireza-mh/Twitter-Batch-Mutter-Extension/README.md

  1. please visit muted keywords page on twitter by following https://twitter.com/settings/muted_keywords or by clicking Twitter Batch Muter logo on popup.
- 2. write your words and separate them by enter or , .
+ 2. write your words and separate them by enter or comma ( , ) .
  3. press submit.